Q0h313th/face-recognition/README.md

 6. `count_time_and_copy.py` is used to seperate a video based on its duration into respective directories. it COPIES the file hence increasing the storage.
 DONT USE THIS FOR PARSING THROUGH A HUGE AMOUNT OF FILES
 7. `count_time_and_move.py` is used to do the same thing as above, except it MOVES the file, which is why the storage stays constant.
 8. `run_all_videos.ps1` iterates over the files in a directory and runs the `count_time.py` script. (right now the directories are hardcoded but ill change that)
+9. `parse_files_for_unique_faces.py` searches for unique files with matching a particular regex pattern and moves it to dest_directory.

 Precautions: